sawasy/IntrospectAI/README.md

   - Considering how long it takes to generate the relationships, IMO, it's not worth the energy.
 YMMV.
 - Aside from the embedding model, play with different models, as they can generate different results.
 - This is a passion project to learn more about RAGs, so it can definitely be improved upon.
 Especially the prompts.
 - Email is dirty data.
-I always have so many trouble parsing it correctly.
+I always have so many problems parsing it correctly.
 Mostly spam.